-If the amount of time that people spend looking at a particular page decreases from one specific time period to another, that might be an indication that the page is stale, and the ranking of that page might be lowered.
+If the amount of time that people spend looking at a particular page decreases from one specific period to another, that might be an indication that the page is stale, and the ranking of that page might be lowered.

-Relevance of those documents would still play a strong role in how they are ranked.
+The relevance of those documents would still play a strong role in how they are ranked.

 Frequency of Selection

 Document Scoring Based on Query Analysis (US Patent Application 20120016874)

 This patent application looks at the frequency of the selection of specific pages for specific queries.
 How frequently a certain page is selected in search results over one period of time might be compared to how frequently that page might be selected in search results over a later period.
 If the page is selected less, it might be lowered in search results.
 If it is selected more frequently, it might be increased in rankings.

 Document Scoring Based on Query Analysis (US Patent Application 20120016871)

 For some queries, searchers seem to prefer older results that might be perceived as “stale” according to an analysis of user trends regarding that query.
 Regardless of that perception, if searchers tend to bypass higher ranking fresh-looking results and prefer clicking on older documents, then the search engine might rank older documents higher than fresher ones, even if the older documents don’t rank as well from a relevance perspective.

 Spam Determination Based Upon Breadth of Rankings, and Authority

 Document Scoring Based on Query Analysis (US Patent Application 20120016870)